First published September 2nd, 2006

-This page needs updating to allow for the fact that I've given up making websites (since April 2015) and am now painting pictures in oil—portraits to begin with.
-My (late) mother is not looking over my shoulder but she would think it's a good idea because she has suggested it many times before.
+This page needs updating to reflect the fact that I've given up wasting time (since April 2015) and am now painting pictures in oil—portraits to begin with, possibly landscapes eventually.

 Previously an architect and public sector manager, I now work mostly on the web, either developing my own websites, building standards-compliant websites for clients, or

 selling glassware.
 My main interest is design, not just for the web but generally, though I'm no longer much interested in architecture.
 When I'm not online I enjoy cycling, hill walking, photography, reading military history, and travelling abroad.
 I am a perfectionist by nature.
 This can be a good thing or a bad thing.
 It means I sometimes spend too much time getting things right when no-one but me really cares.
 Or it means things that matter are done properly.
 Either way, I am rarely satisfied.

 I was born at the John Radcliffe Hospital in Oxford in 1948.
 My father, Kenneth Taylor, had married Françoise Wauters in Brussels at the end of the war, having been there as an officer in the liberating British Army.
 In 1946 he returned to England to resume his degree in PPE at Jesus College and Françoise migrated with him.

 After Kenneth completed his degree we moved to Bolton, his original home town in the North West of England, so that he could work in the family business, W.T.Taylor & Co.
 Ltd, at that time the largest manufacturer of cotton towels in Europe and second in the world.